whitelilydragon/ShangMuArchitect/README.md

 It takes a lot more time to rebuild someone else's game from scratch than to prototype your own game.
 At some point, I had to stop poking at Freedom Planet with Freedom Trainer, of which I invested 200+ hours doing on Steam for the sake of Shang Mu Architect.
 Practicality has to come before slavish chasings for accuracy, unfortunately, for as much as I cared about it myself.

 For these reasons, I am more concerned about critical collision issues, GUI issues, crashes, and the creation of more content for the game.

-# Frequently Asked Questions

-### Windows tells me that the "page" is unavailable, or "Your IT Administrator has limited access to some areas of this app", and refuses the launch the fan game

-This has been known by our community to trigger because of anti-virus apps, like AVG.
-You can create an exception for the game's directory from within your anti-virus's control panel, which will allow the fan game to run without these messages appearing.

-### Windows Smartscreen prevents me from running the game

-Click "more" on the prompt, then "run anyway" should appear.
-This has thus far only happened with installer packages for the game, not portable builds.